Asthestarsfalll/VAN-MegEngine/README.md

 # VAN-MegEngine

-The MegEngine Implementation of VAN（Visual Attention Network ）.
+The MegEngine Implementation of VAN(Visual Attention Network).

 ## Usage